Early October sees two wonderful events, at opposite

 Geraint Rhys Dilyn

-The first track I feel for when I returned to Wales, I can't wait to
+The first track I fell for when I returned to Wales, I can't wait to

 see him play at the Fringe.
 He combines political nous, wistful lyrics,